 The package should contain the web app-related files, which normally exists at the path D:\Home\Site on the actual Azure Web App.

-Only folders and files related to the code are allowed (that is, wwwroot, applicationHost.xdt), except for a metadata file (optional) that should follow the package name.
+Only folders and files related to the code are allowed (that is, wwwroot, applicationHost.xdt), and a metadata file (optional) that should follow the package name.

 Sample folder structure

-Transforms in any target environment needs to be a part of the initial code package.
+Transforms in any target environment need to be a part of the initial code package.

-You can download an Alloy package example here: alloy.cms.app.1.2.1.nupkg
+You can download a CMS sample site (Alloy) package example here: alloy.cms.app.1.2.1.nupkg

 You can create a package by deploying to a folder and zipping this folder.